anabiman/pygran/README.md

 - Intuitive (matlab-like) syntax for particle manipulation and analysis (e.g. slicing, concatenating, etc.)
 - Post-processing coupled particle-mesh DEM simulation with VTK
 - Quick and easy plotting of DEM data with matplotlib
-- Support for high-performance computing using MPI
+- Support for high-performance computing with MPI

 ## Quick Installation
 Installing PyGran is quite straight forward on a Unix/Unix-like machine.
 Just fire up a terminal and then use pip (or pip3) to install PyGran: